oracle/truffleruby/doc/user/options.md

 ## TruffleRuby options

-TruffleRuby options (set via `-Xoption=value`, or `--ruby.option=value`) are all unsupported and subject to change at any time.
+TruffleRuby options (set via `-Xoption=value`, or `--ruby.option=value`) are all experimental and subject to change at any time.
 Available options and documentaiton can be seen with `-Xoptions`.

 ## Determining the TruffleRuby home